Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Results and discussion

 Our DFT calculations correctly predict the $\q{3}$ CDW to be the lowest energy ground state, consistent with experiments\,\cite{arachchige_charge_2022,pokharel_frustrated_2023,cao_competing_2023,korshunov_softening_2023}.
 Puzzlingly, all earlier DFT studies\,\cite{tan_abundant_2023,liu_driving_2024,subedi_order-by-disorder_2024} had predicted the $\q{2}$ distortion to be the ground state, in stark contrast to the experimental reports and to our results.
-To rationalize this, we highlight that in our calculations we have established that both multi-phonon effects and the inclusion of electronic semi-core states in the valence are necessary to stabilize the $\q{3}$ CDW order [Fig.\,\ref{fig:total_energy}].
-When the pristine structure is distorted along a single imaginary phonon mode at a specific $\mathbf{q}$ point, the energy of the system decreases and the structure distorted along the $\q{2}$ vector has lower energy than that distorted along the $\q{3}$ vector by $0.29$\,meV/f.u., which is consistent with previous DFT calculations\,\cite{tan_abundant_2023}.
-When these single-mode distorted structures are fully relaxed, equivalent to adding distortions along additional phonon modes, the total energy of both CDW structures decreases further.
-Under this multi-phonon relaxation, the $\q{2}$ CDW structure remains lower in energy compared to the $\q{3}$ CDW structure by $0.48$\,meV/f.u.
+To rationalize this, we highlight that in our calculations we have established that the inclusion of electronic semi-core states in the valence is necessary to stabilize the $\q{3}$ CDW order (Fig.\,\ref{fig:semicore_effect_energy}).
+Using a standard pseudopotential with valence electrons $3d^1 4s^2$ for Sc atoms and $5s^2 5p^2$ for Sn atoms, which excludes the semi-core states from the valence, the total electronic energy of the $\q{2}$ CDW is lower than that of the $\q{3}$ CDW by $0.52$\,meV/f.u.
+(Fig.\,\ref{fig:semicore_effect_energy}a), a conclusion reached by previous DFT calculations\,\cite{tan_abundant_2023,liu_driving_2024,subedi_order-by-disorder_2024,hu_kagome_2023}.
+The $\q{2}$ CDW remains the ground state in the free energy, stabilised by $0.44$\,meV/f.u. over the $\q{3}$ CDW (Fig.\,\ref{fig:semicore_effect_energy}b).
+The free energy includes both total electronic energy and phonon energy, with phonon contributions encompassing both harmonic and anharmonic zero-point energy at 0\,K. By contrast, a pseudopotential that includes the $s$ and $p$ semi-core states in Sc atoms and the $d$ semi-core states in Sn atoms as valence states, predicts the $\q{3}$ CDW to be the ground state, regardless of phonon contributions.
+The $\q{3}$ CDW structure is further stabilised upon considerinng phonon contributions, increasing the energy difference between the $\q{2}$ and $\q{3}$ CDWs from 0.47 to 1.80 meV/f.u.
+(Figs.\,\ref{fig:semicore_effect_energy}a,b).